knative/docs/docs/admin/eventing/sources-configuration.md

   dataMaxSize: -1
 ```

-You can edit this `ConfigMap` by running:
+You can edit this ConfigMap by running the command:

 ```
 kubectl edit cm config-ping-defaults -n knative-eventing